fomightez/msms_wrapper/README.md

 ---------------
 Attribution
 ----------
-This repo was set up to take advantage of the Binder system to offer a resource to run msms_wrppaer related code.
+This repo was set up to take advantage of the Binder system to offer a resource to run msms_wrapper related code.

 You actually want https://github.com/rinikerlab/msms_wrapper if you are interested.